cncf/tag-app-delivery/cooperative-delivery-wg/charter.md

 ## Non-Goals
 * Creating a new type of standard
-* An opinion on how to build micros-service applications or cloud-native architecture.
+* An opinion on how to build microservice applications or cloud-native architecture.
 * Defining how deployments should be done.
 * Creation of a new CNCF open source project.